 Now that you are all ready to do your first eyebrow embroidery, the next step will be to find a tried-and-tested brow salon so that you can be sure you are getting the best possible results.

-Daily Vanity highly recommends Allure Beauty Saloon, a brow specialist that is well-loved and highly-trusted by all who have undergone their brow embroidery treatment before.
-They use a unique golden ratio technique in order to shape your brows, and each embroidery session can give you perfect brows that last up to 2-3 years with no downtime.
-Their professionalism and fantastic results made them the winner of Best Brow Embroidery in Daily Vanity Spa & Hair Awards 2019, where the best salons are voted in by over 2,000 readers!
+Daily Vanity highly recommends Beauty Recipe, a semi-permanent makeup specialist that is well-loved and highly trusted for their brow embroidery service.
+Established more than 40 years ago, they boast an extensive range of plant-based pigments from Korea and are able to customise a shade that’s perfectly matches your skin and brow colour for a natural, realistic finish.
+Their budget-friendly prices and fantastic results made them the winner of Best Brow Shaping (Best Value) in Daily Vanity Spa & Hair Awards 2020, where the best salons are voted in by over 3,300 readers!

-If you are interested to try this award-winning eyebrow embroidery, here’s more good news for you: Allure Beauty Saloon is offering new customers a 53% discount on their basic brow embroidery, and this includes a free touch-up session PLUS a signature facial – click here to find out more.
+If you are interested to try this award-winning eyebrow embroidery, here’s more good news for you: Beauty Recipe is offering a deal of only S$288 (U.P.
+S$488) on their 3D Creative Eyebrow Embroidery, and this includes a free touch-up session – click here to find out more!

 On the other hand, you may decide that eyebrow embroidery is not for you after reading this guide and understanding the risks that come with it.
 That doesn’t mean that you are only left with the option of spending a long time drawing your brows everyday – besides brow embroidery, there are other services available such as brow tint, brow shaping, and brow waxing.
 These are less temporary methods of getting beautiful and neat eyebrows, which can still help to cut down the amount of time taken to get perfect brows daily.

-If you are completely clueless about which brow salon in Singapore is the best for a certain brow service, you’ll be happy to know that Daily Vanity Spa & Hair Awards 2019 also shares the best brow salons right here, so all you have to do is pick the brow service that you are interested in!
+If you are completely clueless about which brow salon in Singapore is the best for a certain brow service, you’ll be happy to know that the latest Daily Vanity Spa & Hair Awards 2020 also shares the best brow salons right here, so all you have to do is pick the brow service that you are interested in!